44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

 The Snake Pit (1948)

-Widely considered to be the first Hollywood film to deal seriously with the topic of mental illness, The Snake Pit is based on a novel by Mary Jane Ward about her own negative experiences in psychiatric institutions.
+Olivia DeHavilland stars as a schizophrenic girl whose condition takes a turn for the worse once she is institutionalized.
+The Snake Pit is based on a novel by Mary Jane Ward about her own negative experiences in psychiatric institutions.
 The book’s title refers to an ancient practice of throwing mental patients into pits filled with snakes, with the “reasoning” being that since such an experience would drive any normal person insane, throwing an insane person in a snake pit would have the opposite effect.
-The novel, while a best-seller, was extremely controversial at the time because up until then, no one had any idea that mental asylums were hotbeds of abuse where patients were treated no better than animals.
+The novel, while a best-seller, was extremely controversial at the time because up until then, no one had any idea how grotesquely patients were treated in mental asylums.
 The film had such a tremendous effect that 13 states soon changed their laws regarding mental-health institutions.
-Olivia DeHavilland stars as a schizophrenic girl whose condition takes a turn for the worse once she is institutionalized.
-Some of the film was actually shot at Camarillo State Mental Hospital in California.

 A Clockwork Orange (1971)